LiteSpeed Cache For WordPress

-The faster a website is displayed, the better it looks from a potential customer’s perspective, and with page speed being such an important factor to SEO ranking, it’s now more important than ever to ensure that your website is consistently running at its maximum potential.
+The faster a website is displayed, the better it looks from a potential customer’s perspective.
+With page speed being an important factor in SEO ranking, it’s now more important than ever to ensure that your website is consistently running at its maximum potential.

 Regardless of how talented your developer is and how well they can help minimise your website’s response time, you’re still going to need to work within the confines of the Web Server delivering your website to the public.
-At VentraIP Australia we offer customers Litespeed Cache (LSCache) for WordPress to help maximise your results, helping provide a more consistent user experience for your visitors.
+At VentraIP Australia, we offer customers Litespeed Cache (LSCache) for WordPress to help maximise your results through our various hosting services, helping provide a more consistent user experience for your visitors.

 What is LiteSpeed Cache for WordPress?

 Essentially, LiteSpeed Cache is an extension of our Web Server software, LiteSpeed, that uses server-level wizardry to ensure that your website is lightning-fast around the clock.
-To make use of LS Cache on a WordPress website is easier than you may think!
-Simply log in to the admin panel of your WordPress website and search for the keywords ‘LSCache’ or ‘LiteSpeed Cache’.
-You should see the plugin, as below:
+Making use of LS Cache on a WordPress website is easier than you may think!
+Log in to the admin panel of your WordPress website and search for the keywords ‘LSCache’ or ‘LiteSpeed Cache’.
+You should see the plugin as below:

 How does LiteSpeed Cache for WordPress work?

 As you may or may not be aware, when somebody visits your WordPress website, they’re not actually delivered a page that’s already built and ready to go.
-Instead, they actually encounter what is known as the index.php page which indicates that the “building process” of your webpage has yet to begin.
-Building a website that’s visible to your visitors is going to involve repeated trips to the website’s database and requires dozens of files to be called upon!
+Instead, they actually encounter what is known as the index.php page, which indicates that the “building process” of your webpage has yet to begin.
+Building a website visible to your visitors will involve repeated trips to the website’s database and require dozens of files to be called upon!

 Depending on the website, its contents, and the plugins you have installed, this process can take quite some time to finish, potentially creating a noticeable delay before your visitor can even begin browsing your website.
-Unfortunately, this process can sometimes cause confusion as many people use a server’s Time To First Byte (TTFB) as a metric for measuring how fast a server is operating, however, it’s important to note that this only measures the time it takes the first byte of data to be delivered to the visitor’s browser and doesn’t actually reflect how fast these processes are being handled.
+Unfortunately, this process can sometimes confuse as many people use a server’s Time To First Byte (TTFB) as a metric for measuring how fast a server is operating.
+However, it’s important to note that this only measures the time it takes the first byte of data delivered to the visitor’s browser and doesn’t actually reflect how fast these processes are being handled.